Finding a Top Financial Advisor Firm in Massachusetts

 This firm has a family office to provide complete financial planning services across generations, as well as other offerings for individuals.
 These include charitable gift planning, tax planning, estate planning and financial planning.

-Loring, Wolcott & Coolidge Fiduciary Advisors, LLP Investing Strategy
+Loring, Wolcott & Coolidge Fiduciary Advisors Investing Strategy

-Loring, Wolcott & Coolidge invests client assets mostly in what it deems “high quality growth stocks and equities.”
+According to its Form ADV, Loring, Wolcott & Coolidge invests client assets mostly in what it deems “high quality growth stocks.”
 It does this as a way to combine the benefits of long- and short-term investing, as it will hold onto your stocks for long periods of time to reduce taxes, trading fees and other extraneous costs.

 Although the firm has its own set of investment ideologies and is confident in them, it does allow you, the client, some level of control over your account.
 In other words, if you disagree with a decision from the firm, or you have some of your own ideas, tell your advisor and he or she will like make the change.

 What will likely immediately jump out to you about this firm is its $3.5 million minimum account size.
-This automatically places it as a high-net-worth-centric firm, though that distinction doesn’t really hold up.
-In fact, the firm has well over 100 individual clients without a high net worth.
-It also serves estates, trusts, pension/profit-sharing plans and charities.
+This automatically places it as a high-net-worth-centric firm.
+This is backed up by the fact that firm's entire client base is comprised of individuals with a high net worth.

-The sizable 53-person group of advisors at this firm combines for a whopping 35 certifications: 17 certified financial planners (CFPs), 13 chartered financial analysts (CFAs), two chartered alternative investment analysts (CAIAs), one certified public accountant (CPA), one chartered financial consultant (ChFC) and one certified private wealth advisor (CPWA).
+The sizable group of advisors at this firm combines for a large number of certifications: 26 certified financial planners (CFPs), 14 chartered financial analysts (CFAs), three chartered alternative investment analysts (CAIAs), three certified public accountants (CPAs), one chartered financial consultant (ChFC) and two certified private wealth advisors (CPWAs).

 Ballentine Partners Background